DEFINITION 3

-Categorization is the process through which an individual is identified as belonging to a category, and is given the name of this category, S. Categorization and Nomination.
-The definition is the reservoir of essential features allowing this identification.
+Categorization is the process by which an individual is identified as belonging to a category, and is given the name of that category, S. Categorization and Nomination.
+The definition is the reservoir of essential characteristics that allow this identification.

-The definition (the definiens) of a word or an expression (boy, scotch bonnet, democracy, single parent, educated person, British citizen, natural disaster…) provides a stock of definitional features applicable to all the beings, individuals, institutions, events… designated by the definiendum (belonging to the category named by the word).
-Argumentation by definition applies the definition of the name to a being designated by that name.
-It operates as follows:
+The definition (the definiens) of a word or an expression (boy, scotch bonnet, democracy, single parent, educated person, British citizen, natural disaster …) provides a stock of definitional features applicable to all the beings, individuals, institutions, events … designated by the definiendum (belonging to the category named by the word).
+Argumentation by definition applies the definition of the name to an entity designated by that name.
+It works as follows:

-2. A license to infer, found in the definition of D considered as authoritative.
+- A license to infer, found in the definition of D that is taken as authoritative.

-3. A conclusion: everything said of the D or with them can be truly said of I.
+- A conclusion: everything that is said about the D can be really be said of I.

-A definition (a definiens) is a rich set of proposals about “what that kind of being is”.
-It includes doxical assertions based on common knowledge about these beings, to be found in the examples illustrating the definiens as well as in the definiens properly said.
-To call a being “a D” is to allocate to this being all the properties defining the name “D”, as well as scripts, duties and obligations attached “to Ds”.
-In other words, the definition (the definiens) of “what is a D” is a stock of inference licenses applicable to all the persons and objects called D.
+A definition (a definiens) is a rich set of propositions about “what that kind of being is”.
+It contains doxical assertions based on common knowledge about those beings which are found in the examples that illustrate the definiens as well as in the definiens properly said.
+To call a being “a D” is to ascribe to it all the properties that define the name “D”, as well as the scripts, duties and obligations associated with Ds.
+In other words, the definition (the definiens) of “what is a D” is a set of inference licenses applicable to all the persons and objects called D.

 Using the definition allows inferences of the following type, S. Common Place.